 Soma-Pillay advises that you follow all the guidelines on staying safe, including social distancing, the appropriate use of face masks, and hand hygiene.
 Additionally, to reduce the risk of blood clots in pregnancy, she advises that pregnant women stay mobile and hydrated.

 “Pregnant women should have regular exercise, eat a healthy, balanced diet, and take folic acid and multivitamin supplements.
-It’s important for pregnant women to attend all antenatal visits.
+It’s important for pregnant women to attend all antenatal visits and have a pregnancy scan for safety precautions.
 Only avoid them if your doctor has advised you not to attend,” she adds.

 As for what to do if you’re expecting and you believe you may have been exposed to the coronavirus?